Planck 2015 results. XVIII. Background geometry & topology: Methods

 where the likelihood at each gridpoint in topological parameter space, $\Theta_{\mathrm{T}, i}$, is equal to the probability of obtaining the data given fixed cosmological and topological parameters and a compactification (i.e., fundamental domain shape and size), marginalized over orientation and amplitude.
 The calculation therefore reduces to evaluating the Bayesian evidence for a set of gridded topologies.
 As we focus on cubic torus and slab topologies in this work, we note that the sole topological parameter of interest is the size of the fundamental domain, $L$.

 Even after fixing the cosmological parameters, calculating the Bayesian evidence is a time-consuming process, and is further complicated by the multimodal likelihood functions typical in non-trivial topologies.
 We therefore approach the problem on two fronts.
 We first approximate the likelihood function using a ``profile likelihood'' approach, as presented in \citet{planck2013-p19}, in which the marginalization in Eq.~\eqref{eq:L_marg} is replaced with maximization in the four-dimensional space of orientation and amplitude parameters.
 Specifically, we maximize the likelihood over the three angles defining the orientation of the fundamental domain using a three-dimensional Amoeba search \citep[e.g.,][]{Press:1992:NRC:148286}, where at each orientation the likelihood is separately maximized over the amplitude.
 Due to the complex structure of the likelihood surface in orientation space, we repeat this procedure five times with different starting orientations.
+This number of repetitions was chosen as a compromise between computational efficiency and assurance of statistical robustness, after testing of various strategies for the number of repetitions and the distribution of starting points, along with explicit extra runs to test outliers.
 To ensure uniform and non-degenerate coverage, the orientation space is traversed in a cartesian projection of the northern hemisphere of the three-sphere $S3$ representation of rotations.

 The profile likelihood calculation allows rapid evaluation of the likelihood and testing of different models compared with a variety of data and simulations, but it is difficult to interpret in a Bayesian setting.
 As we show below, however, the numerical results of profiling over this limited set of parameters agree numerically very well with the statistically correct marginalization procedure.